aysi1/snake-game/README.md

 # snake-game
-nokia snake game in c progrmming
+nokia snake game using c programming laguage

 compile with: